chrisbuechler/solana-cookbook/docs/recipes/getting-started.md

 ## Install Web3JS

-There's a few libraries that you can use to get you started with javascript or typescript on Solana.<br/>
+There are a few libraries that you can use to get started with javascript or typescript on Solana.<br/>

 ### Web3.js

 `@solana/web3.js` is a library that has a lot of the basic Solana tools to interact, send transactions, and read from the chain.

-You can install using the following:
+You can install it using the following:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>